-106%20Prospectus%20and%20Registration%20Exemptions.
+Prospectus and Registration Exemptions.
 This is a national instrument in effect in all of Canada and most of these exemptions are available throughout Canada.
 There are slight differences in the operation of some of these exemptions from jurisdiction to jurisdiction so you will want to look at the instrument closely if planning to sell securities outside of Saskatchewan.
-This paper only deals with the exemptions as they operate in Saskatchewan.
+This publication only deals with the exemptions as they operate in Saskatchewan.